Cheng-Lin-Li/InformationVisualization/BusinessCycle/README.md

 # BusinessCycle
+This project builds up a web application to introduce what business cycle is and how it will impact to us.
+We may also use this visualization to predict the economic trend of the future.

-This project was generated based on [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.
+The project was generated based on [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

 ## Technology